var-che/spaceway/CLI_QUICK_START.md

 ### "No channel selected"
 After selecting a space, select a channel: `channel <id>` or create one

+### "Failed to create lock file" / "file is being used by another process"
+This means two users are trying to use the same data directory.
+Each account automatically gets its own directory (e.g., `demo-alice-data/` for `demo-alice.key`).
+Make sure you're using different `--account` filenames for each user.

 ### "DHT PUT failed"
 This is normal in isolated testing without other peers.
 In production with relay nodes, DHT operations will succeed.

 ### Commands not recognized
-Type `help` to see all available commands and their syntax.
+Type `help` to see all available commands and their syntax. **Important**: Commands like `join` must be run INSIDE the Descord CLI, not from your system command prompt.

 ## Production Deployment